haresfaiez/haresfaiez.github.io/_posts/2016-10-31-UNIX-philosophy-every-program-is-a-filter.md

 tags: featured
 ---

-In our daily life, we interact a lot with technologies.
-That pushes us to consume a huge amount of data that springs from different sources and that takes various shapes.
+We interact with a huge amount of data in our daily lives.

-We also create a lot of data; we pick a name for our new cat, or we share wisdom on the internet.
-And from time to time, we even remove data, although it seems a bit strange, and hardly guaranteed by the service provider.
-Data provides value because it solves problems.
-It is meant to be manipulated.
-So, we want the data to be easily grasped, easily propagated, and easily manipulated.

-On the other side, our programs rarely create data.
-They are not that good at inventing meaningful information on their own.
-(They are pretty good at creating bad ones).
-All the data manipulated by a program is provided by people.
-Programs accept data, from one or many providers, they manipulate it in the way we tell them to, and they send the outcome to the destinations we select.
-The output, so, is a transformation of the input.

-That transformation could be a function, so that it would be side-effects-free and completely deterministic.
+As it is becoming faster and easier to use data, we can create meaning and solve problems better.
+Unix systems assume that all the data needed to solve a problem is provided, and that the program do not create new raw data.

-'A program is a filter' used to be a beneficial metaphor for thinking about program design in UNIX systems.
+'A program is a filter' used to be a beneficial metaphor to think about program design in UNIX systems.
-The filter takes the input,
-eliminates the undesired properties, and returns it under a new shape.
-In the same way that a UNIX command takes the input data, manipulates it, and returns it in under a new form.

 A filter does not have side effects.
+It takes an input, eliminates the undesired parts, and returns the output back.
+In the same way, a UNIX command takes the data from the input stream, transform it or do some computations on it, and returns the result.

+The configuration should be specified at the beginning -before the execution starts.
+The only allowed side effects are writing and reading from a stream.
+They should happen between two atomic operations.
+All other side-effects should be programmed in terms of those two primitive operations, and each operation should limit its interactions with the outside world to one input at the beginning of the execution and one output operation at the end.
-It provides a single path for each set of input values.
+It, indeed, provides a single path for each set of input values.
-That is why a UNIX command does not ask for an additional input during its execution.
-All the configuration should be provided at the beginning, before the execution starts.

-A good UNIX program design tackles the functional knowledge to the heart and moves the interaction with the context of execution to the boundaries.
+A good UNIX program design pushes the functional decisions to the heart and moves the interaction with the context of execution to the boundaries.
-That simplifies the responsibilites of the program runner, the system, which provides only three streams to the program
-(an input stream, an output stream, and an error stream) and let the programs play their symphony.

-The struggle I see with this principle is its aptitude to scale.
+This makes the interaction protocol clear for the designer and eliminates a lot of coupling between operations.

+But, that does not work well for some kind of problems.
-The mess previously handled by the program and encapsulated within its boundaries will be pushed to the user.
+The mess otherwise hidden within the boundaries of an operation could be pushed to the user.
-It works well for small programs, but composing a large program from a set of filters may introduce a bit of accidental complexities.
 Some class of problems where this turns out to be a complicated situation is programs with intense IO operations and programs where we need a rigourous failure-handling logic.

 When we put hard decisions on the the sub-systems, we push the complexty to their relationships.